Autodesk/forge-cli/CONTRIBUTING.md

 #### To add commands
 - forge-cli-XX files must be as small as possible and will not be tested.
-- forge-cli-configure file is legacy and will be refactored https://jira.autodesk.com/browse/ACWB-224.
+- forge-cli-configure file is legacy and will be refactored.
 DO NOT USE AS SAMPLE
 - the actual functionality of the command musty be implemented in the modules directory.
 Filename is same as command name, lower case.
 - keep the dependency injection paradigm, never require a dependency without checking if it was passed as an arg to the function